Everyone knows PUR as they are coming hand in hand with Brita in competing for the best seller on water pitchers.

-It claims to be certified by NSF against Standard 53 and 42 and 401 for reducing lead, mercury, chlorine and many more that were listed on this performance sheet.
+It claims to be certified by NSF against Standards 53 and 42 and 401 for reducing lead, mercury, chlorine and many more that were listed on this performance sheet.

 It removes up to 70 contaminants as listed on the data sheet.

-The faucet filter comes with various design and functionality.
+The faucet filter comes with various designs and functionality.

-It comes with 3 different model although there are 4 models as shown in the picture above.
+It comes with three different models although there are four models as shown in the picture above.

-PUR Basic Filtration System and PUR Advanced Filtration System are basically same systems with different cartridges.
+PUR Basic Filtration System and PUR Advanced Filtration System are basically the same systems with different cartridges.

-All models come with the light indicator for filtration usage and different built materials such as black or white plastic, chrome and stainless steel body.
+All models come with a light indicator for filtration usage and different built materials such as black or white plastic, chrome and stainless steel body.

-For the top-end model, it comes with Bluetooth connectivity to track the usage on your smartphone.
+The top-end model, it comes with Bluetooth connectivity to track the usage of your smartphone.

 Why Do I like About This Filter?

 Faucet filters are well known for their easy installation process.
-This is one of the best things that I like as it can easily be detached and install when I moved.
+This is one of the best things that I like as it can easily be detached and installed when I moved.

 Here are some benefits specific to the PUR:

-Filtration Coverage: I like the fact that the filter removes up to 99% on 70 contaminants.
-It is way better than most of the faucet filter and water pitchers.
+Filtration Coverage: I like the fact that the filter removes up to 99% of 70 contaminants.
+It is way better than most faucet filters and water pitchers.

-Long Warranty: It comes with a 2 year warranty period which is better than Brita which only offers 90 days money back guarantee.
+Long Warranty: It comes with a 2-year warranty period which is better than Brita which only offers 90-day money-back guarantee.

 “Long” Lifespan: This is kind of subjective when it comes to lifespan.
 Within its class (faucet filters), it is considered great to have filtered up to 100 gallons.

-But if you compared to other types of drinking water filter, this amount is considered quite short in lifespan.
+But if you compared it to other types of drinking water filters, this amount is considered quite short in lifespan.